 Participation in the following programs is arranged through the high school guidance department, and students must be recommended by a high school guidance counselor.
-Reduced tuition is available for some high school students who are admitted.
 For more detailed guidelines, contact your high school guidance office or call the Office of Registration and Records at 732-255-0304.